TheBunnies/TiktokUploaderTelegram/README.md

 2. Open **.env** and pass down your telegram bot token.
 3. Run `go run main.go` or build `go build .`

+## PostgreSQL database
+This bot uses a PostgreSQL database instance.
+Make sure to supply a connection string over your `.env` file.
+A new db instance can be created via `docker-compose` file or manual setup.
+All tables are automatically created by code once connected to a db.

 ## Proxying
 This bot supports proxying.
 Supply credentials in **.env** file or leave them empty if not needed.